Prepare the map and form

 - Click the Options tab.

-- For Style by, click the arrow to open the menu and click the Item type field.
+- For Style by, choose Item type field.

 The map updates to use the same colors as the column chart.
 Depending on the size of the cleanup area, you may find the symbols too small.
 You can increase the symbol size if necessary.